Search the FAQs

 For questions about registration, see the Registration FAQ page.

-To help keep the sidelines in order, we require that ONLY the team coaches (and their players) are allowed in the coaches box.
-This year, coaches and assistant coaches in u10-u14 must wear an official Region 88 Coach ID card.
+In order to help keep the touchlines in order, we require that ONLY the team coaches (and their players) are allowed in the technical area (coaches’ box).
+Coaches and assistant coaches in all divisions must wear an official Region 88 shirt and badge.

 The username and passwords will be sent in mid-August.
 When you receive your account, please try to update your Team Info right away.
 (Team Zone Instructions for Coaches) .
 If you did not receive an account, please see the Team Zone FAQ list.